entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ``` sh
 ent prj fe-test-run
 ```
-Check out the tutorial on how to [Run Blueprint-generated Microservices and Micro Frontends in Dev Mode](../../tutorials/create/ms/run-local.md) for more details.
+Check out [Run Blueprint-generated Microservices and Micro Frontends in Dev Mode](../../tutorials/create/ms/run-local.md) for more details.

+### Custom Resources
+Entando supports a series of commands to manage custom resources.
+To generate a custom resource and deploy it to the current profile, use `ent ecr deploy`.
+The subcommand `ent ecr cr` returns the usage status of a bundle.

+Refer to [Entando Custom Resources for Kubernetes](../../docs/consume/custom-resources.md) for a detailed discussion of custom resource definitions, properties and implementations.

 ### Get the Bundle ID and Plugin ID
 Entando will use a unique identifier for your bundle as a way to provide additional security controls around bundle-specific resources.
 You can determine this identifier with the command